dotnet/csharplang/proposals/csharp-11.0/required-members.md

 ### `SetsRequiredMembersAttribute`

 All constructors in a type with required members, or whose base type specifies required members, must have those members set by a consumer when that constructor is called.
-In order to exempt constructors from this requirement, a constructor can be attributed with `SetRequiredMembersAttribute`, which removes these requirements.
+In order to exempt constructors from this requirement, a constructor can be attributed with `SetsRequiredMembersAttribute`, which removes these requirements.
 The constructor body is not validated to ensure that it definitely sets the required members of the type.

 `SetsRequiredMembersAttribute` removes _all_ requirements from a constructor, and those requirements are not checked for validity in any way.
 NB: this is the escape hatch if inheriting